CURRICULUM VITAE

 _______.
 "Academic-Professional Interaction: Magazine Journalism in the

 Electronic Age."
-Presented at AEJMC Magazine Division Conference, William
+Presented at the AEJMC Magazine Division Conference, William

 and Mary College, Williamsburg, VA, 4 April 1991.